Nudity, Body Odour, and Social Perception

 • Airflow and ventilation

-Nudity itself is not a causal factor in odour production.
+Nudity is not identified as a direct causal factor in odour production based on current physiological understanding.

 3. Clothing as a Contributor to Odour